 Research has shown that of all the printers and multifunctional devices, only 2% are secure and as a result they have been highlighted as a weak spot when it comes to protecting data.
 These devices are used daily to print and scan all types of personal data and therefore pose a data threat:

-With this in mind and with GDPR almost upon us, it is no shock that your printers and scanners are capable of becoming the weak link in your company’s cyber-security defence.
+With this in mind, it is no shock that your printers and scanners are capable of becoming the weak link in your company’s cyber-security defence.

 What can you do?

 Updating office technology is important for GDPR compliance.
-All printers must meet with the EU demands and, if not, then these will need to be replaced before May 2018.
+All printers must meet with the EU demands and, if they don’t, should be replaced.

 Today’s modern printers feature easy to use, built-in security that combats many of these printer threats.
 These include: